globby/Jagl/README.md

 Conclusion
 ----
-Please note that the language is still in the Alpha stagh, and may have bugs.
-If you encouter such a bug, please open an issue on the github repo.
-Happy code golfing!
+Please note that the language is still in the Alpha stage, and may have bugs.
+If you encouter one, please open an issue on the github repo.
+Happy code-golfing!

 Changelog